 |April||5||19||8 – 10 pm|

 |June||7||21||9 – 11 pm|

 |September||6||20||8 – 10 pm|

-The topics and abstracts for the 2017 observing season should be posted by late March.
+The topics and abstracts for the 2017 observing season should be posted by early April.
 Thank you for all of your interest this past season, and we look forward to another successful series of undergraduate talks and observing of celestial objects.

 We apologize for not being able to accommodate everyone who wants to visit the Observatory and take part in the talks given by UW undergraduates.
 The classroom holds only 45 people; the dome that houses the 1892 refracting telescope can have a maximum of only 12 adults at a time.
 Visits to the dome and discussions with Seattle Astronomical Society members last about 10-15 minutes.
 “Tickets” (which are free) to visit the dome are distributed in the order in which reservations for the talks are made.